 - Select Secure Folder.

-- Follow instructions to create a Secure Folder.
+- Follow the instructions to create a Secure Folder.

 - Go back into the Secure Folder settings and tap Lock type.

 - Go to the Secure Folder app on your home screen or app list.

 - Tap the + button and select the apps you want to protect.
 You can also tap the three-dot menu button and hit Add files.
 Select the files you want to protect.